 - A. Investment strategies for operating funds and commingled pools containing operating funds have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
 The secondary objective is to create a portfolio structure that will experience minimal volatility during economic cycles.
 This may be accomplished by purchasing high quality, short to medium-term securities that will complement each other in a laddered or barbell maturity structure.
+Other objectives include maintaining liquidity, including the ability to reasonably meet unanticipated needs by purchasing securities with an active secondary/resale market.
+Diversification is maintained in order to minimize possible credit risk in a specific security type.
+The final objective of obtaining a market rate of return while considering risk constraints and cash flow needs, is much less important than safety of principal and liquidity.
+The majority of investments are limited to low risk securities earning an equitable rate of return relative to the amount of risk.
 The dollar weighted average maturity will be calculated using the stated final maturity date of each security. - B. Investment strategies for debt service funds shall have as the primary objective the assurance of investment liquidity adequate to cover the debt service obligation on the required payment date.
+Other objectives include the safety of principal, liquidity, marketability, diversification and earning equitable rate of return relative to the amount of risk.
 Securities purchased shall not have a stated final maturity date which exceeds the debt service payment date. - C. Investment strategies for debt service reserve funds shall have as the primary objective the ability to generate a dependable revenue stream to the appropriate debt service fund from securities with a low degree of volatility.
 Securities should be of high quality and, except as may be required by the bond ordinance specific to an individual issue, of short to intermediate-term maturities.
 Volatility shall be further controlled through the purchase of securities carrying the highest coupon available, within the desired maturity and quality range, without paying a premium, if at all possible.
+Other objectives include the safety of principal, liquidity, marketability, diversification and earning equitable rate of return relative to the amount of risk.

-Investment strategies for special projects or special purpose fund portfolios will have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
+D. Investment strategies for special projects or special purpose fund portfolios will have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
 These portfolios should include at least 10% in highly liquid securities to allow for flexibility and unanticipated project outlays.
+Other objectives include the safety of principal, liquidity, marketability, diversification and earning equitable rate of return relative to the amount of risk.
 The stated final maturity dates of securities held should not exceed the estimated project completion date.